the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 With the right template and scoring rubric, you've turned a tricky reasoning task into a scalable eval!

+The cool thing is, you can apply this to all of your examples.
+The inputs couldn't be simpler: just your user queries and agent responses.

+And you might find that your truth / correctness score tends to fall in between the text and tool scores.
+(At least I have.)

+I think this happens because text evaluators are very precise and easy to get working, whereas tool calls, while powerful, can be more difficult to excel at across the board.

+Truth gives you a juicy middle that might be the most honest indicator of response quality: what's working well, and where your biggest areas of improvement are.

 #### 💰 Bonus: Online evals!